Testipohja/fullstack-repo/ReadME.txt

 The project itself is an addition/change to mern-stack tutorial exercise.
 New additions/changes:
-Goals are now "posts", and are ordered from newest to oldest Users are still only ones that can add/delete their own posts, but they are now viewable to everybody Add a user list page that shows every user, and clicking on their name links to their posts / user page
+Goals are now "posts", and are ordered from newest to oldest Users are still the only ones that can add/delete their own posts, but they are now viewable to everybody Added a user list page that shows every user, and clicking on their name links to their posts / user page